Compare Medicare Supplement Plans

 Medicare Supplement plans are also called Medigap plans because they fill in the coverage gaps left by Original Medicare (Parts A and B).

-If you only had Original Medicare coverage provided through the government, you'd typically pay about 20% of your medical costs.
+If you only have Original Medicare, you typically pay about 20% of your medical costs.
 By adding on a supplemental plan from a private insurance company, you can reduce or eliminate many medical expenses.

-- Who they're good for: When compared to Medicare Advantage, Medigap plans are usually best for those who are willing to pay more each month in order to have fewer medical expenses.
-They're also great for those who want plenty of coverage as they get older, are chronically ill or want to avoid most deductibles or copays.
+• Who they're good for: Medigap plans are usually best if you need an average to high amount of medical care, and if you’re willing to pay more each month to have fewer medical expenses.
+They're also great if you want plenty of coverage as you get older, are chronically ill or want to avoid most deductibles or copays.

-- Best companies: The best Medicare Supplement providers include AARP/UnitedHealthcare, Blue Cross Blue Shield, Mutual of Omaha and Aetna.
+• Best companies: The best Medicare Supplement companies include AARP/UnitedHealthcare, Blue Cross Blue Shield and Mutual of Omaha.

-- Prescription drugs: Medigap plans don't cover prescriptions.
-For that, you'd need to buy a separate Medicare Part D plan.
+• Prescription drugs: Medigap plans don't cover prescriptions.
+For that, you need to buy a separate Medicare Part D plan.

-- Add-ons: Typically, Supplement plans don't include as many add-on benefits as a Medicare Advantage plan.
-However, major providers are increasingly offering perks for Medigap enrollees like a wellness package for fitness, dental and vision.
+• Add-ons: Typically, Supplement plans don't include as many add-on benefits as a Medicare Advantage plan.
+However, major companies are increasingly offering perks for Medigap enrollees like a wellness package for fitness, dental and vision.

 How to compare Medigap plans